SquareBracketAssociates/booklet-CorePharo/Chapters/Blocks/Blocks.md

 ### Experiment 4: Variable lookup is done at execution time

 The following example shows that the value of the variable is looked up at runtime and not copied during the block creation.
-First add the instance variable `block} to the class `Bexp`.
+First add the instance variable `block` to the class `Bexp`.

 ```language=pharo
 Object << #Bexp